 The Richardson Partnership for Care was established in 1989 to provide a safe, stable home for young adults with learning disabilities.
-Since then it has grown to an organisation with six residential care homes, accommodating up to 78 adults and employing 154 staff.
+Since then it has grown to an organisation with six specialist residential care services, accommodating up to 78 adults and employing 200 staff.

 When we realised that there was insufficient specialist residential care for adults with acquired brain injury in Northamptonshire, we used our expertise to develop this too.
 We are now well respected for looking after adults with learning disabilities and those with acquired brain injuries, and enabling service users with complex needs and challenging behaviour to live happy and fulfilling lives.